ethannicholas/Frost/docs/gettingStarted.md

 "Hello, World!"
 ---------------

-Once you have built `frostc` and verified that it works, add its directory to your path and create a simple Frost program:
+Once you have built `frostc` and verified that it works, add its directory to your PATH and create a simple Frost program:

     method main() {